jacklevin74/xenminer/README.md

 When building the project, it is crucial to specify the correct `cuda_arch` value to optimize the performance of your application.
 This value should correspond to the Compute Capability of your Nvidia GPU.

 You can refer to [NVIDIA CUDA GPUs](https://developer.nvidia.com/cuda-gpus#compute) to find the correct Compute Capability value for your GPU model.
+Or this is beter: [matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/), make sure you have a higher version CUDA toolkit installed.
 Once you have identified the right value, specify it with the `-cuda_arch` flag when running the build script, as shown below:

 ```sh
 ./build.sh -cuda_arch sm_86  # Example: For a GPU with Compute Capability 8.6